DSP vs SSP: Let’s Nail This Down Once and for All

 Why DSP and SSP Matter

 Both platforms are a result of a historical need for eliminating the human factor.
 If that sounds like a plot from a Terminator-like movie, rest assured that it isn’t.
-It’s just the fact that historically, people were the sole driving force behind buying and selling of digital ads.
+It’s just the fact that historically, people were the sole driving force behind buying and selling digital ads.
 The process was costly and often unreliable until DSPs and SSPs came into the big picture and made it more wallet-friendly and efficient.
 By removing the human factor out of the equation, DSPs eliminated the need to negotiate ad rates and do things manually.
 From the publisher’s point of view, SSPs are a crucial figure in reducing the risk of programmatic selling undervaluing their inventory.
-In addition, they are an immense help in taking relationships with a number of networks to another level.
+In addition, they are an immense help in making relationships with a number of networks to another level.

 Hopefully, this post explained the key differences between a DSP and an SSP.
 Now that you know a little bit more about the technology, you can use it to your advantage and implement in your marketing strategy.